 In a lot of large companies you are a cog in a machine.
 Whereas in an organisation like Booking Protect, you’re a critical component and you can have real input into how we do things and how we can improve things.
 Not just to our day to day operations but to the clients and to our end users.

 What are the elements of your job you enjoy which others wouldn’t necessarily know about?

 I actually like going to the conferences.
 I like being in front of people – except when they say come and do a presentation in front of 80 people – just sort of chatting to people really.
 Because we are not here to sell, its more of an education piece, we’re real people, we are not trying to present ourselves as something we’re not, we are just relatable.

 We try and show that what we are trying to achieve is a benefit to them, its not just about me trying to make a sale.
-I’m not trying to flog them a dead donkey – I know if they turn booking protect on it will benefit them, so I can be really confident about that.
-I’m not having to make things up or put a little lipstick on the farm animal, it is really a case of “look this is a really good product, we can help you,” and hopefully that’s what you see by interacting with us.
+I’m not trying to flog them a dead donkey – I know if they turn Booking Protect on it will benefit them, so I can be really confident about that.
+I’m not having to make things up or put a little lipstick on the farm animal, it is really a case of “Look, refund protection is really good, we can help you.”
+And hopefully that’s what you see by interacting with us.

 What’s the best festival or music event you’ve been to?